BLAIRCARSON/Akan-Naming/README.md

 ## Setup and Installation

-- Open terminal (CTRL ALT T) git clone https://github.com/BLAIRCARSON/Akannamingsystem cd portfolio easy-to-understand use atom . or code . to open the clone repo on Atom or VS-code respectively
+- Open terminal (CTRL ALT T) git clone https://https://github.com/BLAIRCARSON/Akan-Naming cd portfolio easy-to-understand use atom . or code . to open the clone repo on Atom or VS-code respectively
-- This project is deployed in GitHub.
-You can find the live link at:
+- This project is depl© 2020 Copyright:Kirui Cheruiyot Vincentoyed in GitHub.
+You can find the live link at:https://blaircarson.github.io/Akan-Naming/

 ## Technologies used